 Free trials are also a good way to establish trust with potential clients.
 You can offer to get on a demo call with people who opt for free trials and show them how your service or product can be useful.
 You get to start the relationship based on actual proof and the customer won’t feel like they are just taking a leap of faith.

 6. Use FEAR

 When I say ‘fear’, I don’t mean you need to literally scare your prospects, but use it in a constructive way.
-You need to tell the prospect that the way they are conducting business, or some aspect of it, might actually be harmful in the long run.
-And you get to be the person who will take care of the situation and come with a contingency plan using your service or product.
+You need to tell the prospect that the way they are conducting business or some aspect of it, might actually be harmful in the long run.
+You get to be the person who will take care of the situation and come up with a contingency plan using your service or product.

 For example, if the prospect is running a website, you can let them know they might be violating Google’s policies with a certain practice.
-You can then offer to run an audit for them and let them know what the problem is and how it can be fixed.
+You can then offer to run an audit for them and tell them what the problem is and how it can be fixed.

 One thing that you need to take care of here is to not use just a subject line that plays on the emotions of the prospects while the content doesn’t exactly offer the same.
 This is a bad trick and could lead to a falling out between you and your audience.

 Suppose you have built a great list of subscribers and you are constantly showing them good content.
 Even though it may seem like the work is done or you are on track, the work does not finish there.